cornerwings/cornerwings.github.io/_posts/2018-07-03-graal-native-methods.md

 | jni/unsafe      | 109.42 ns      |

-Not only code is cleaner with Graal but it is about 1.4x faster over the fastest possible JNI implementation.
+Not only code is cleaner with Graal VM but it is about 1.4x faster over the fastest possible JNI implementation.
 I am not sure how much of that is due to AOT complication or something fundamental with native method interaction.

 ## Analysis
 At this point, you might be wondering why even bother crossing the language boundary as performance differences in modern languages are quite small.
 For a database it is beneficial to handle the request/responses in Java, this lets us use server frameworks like Netty or support a variety of serialization formats/charset encodings.
 At the same time database is all about control, you want to make sure resources are released when they are supposed to be released and query limits are enforced strictly (memory or time).
 Having a fast maintainable way to cross the language boundary when needed makes these type of uses cases possible.

-Even though it is required to go through the native image route in Graal, the actual interaction between Java and native methods is much easier/succinct compared to using JNI.
+Even though it is required to go through the native image route in Graal VM, the actual interaction between Java and native methods is much easier/succinct compared to using JNI.
 With sufficient care, it could even be backward compatible as long as new members to structs are additive.
-I am hopeful with existing limitations of native image removed, language interop becomes straightforward and open up a new class of applicatons on Graal.
+I am hopeful with existing limitations of native image removed, language interop becomes straightforward and open up a new class of applicatons on Graal VM.

 ## Source code
 All of the code mentioned in this post is available at the following repository: [graal-native-interaction][graal-native-interaction].